aalto-speech/ite-typing-dataset/README.md

 Dataset can be downloaded from Zenado: https://doi.org/10.5281/zenodo.12528163

-Please extract data into files directory.
+Please extract data into data directory.

 See data/README-datasets for more information.